Building a 2FA TOTP generator using a Raspberry Pi Pico and MicroPython

 Features

-Below is a list of the feature-set that the built device provides:
+Below is a list of the feature set that the built device provides:

 - Customisable background colours per TOTP.

-- Progress bar to present how long till the TOTP is about to expire.
+- A progress bar to show how long until the TOTP expires.

 Usage